MyNetDiary vs. Cronometer: Which Nutrition Tracker Is Better in 2026?

 Does Cronometer work offline?

-No. Cronometer does not function without an internet connection.
-MyNetDiary works offline and syncs your data once connectivity returns, which helps when traveling, at the gym, or in areas with spotty service.
+No. Cronometer requires an active internet connection for food search, barcode scanning, and logging, so the app becomes unusable in airplane mode, on the subway, or in areas with weak cell service.
+MyNetDiary works fully offline and syncs your entries once connectivity returns, which helps when traveling, at the gym, or in restaurants with poor reception.

 Which app tracks more nutrients?